Mannheim: Early history

 A brick kiln excavated in 1929 in the Seckenheim district, which operated from 74 AD to the early second century, attests to settlement in Roman times.

 The name of the city was first recorded as Mannenheim in a legal transaction in 766, surviving in a twelfth-century copy in the Codex Laureshamensis from Lorsch Abbey.
 The name is interpreted as "the home of Manno", a short form of a Germanic name such as Hartmann or Hermann.
-Mannheim remained a mere village throughout the Middle Ages.
+Mannheim remained a village throughout the Middle Ages.

 Early Modern Age

 In 1606, Frederick IV, Elector Palatine started building the fortress of Friedrichsburg and the adjacent city centre with its grid of streets and avenues.
-On 24 January 1607, Frederick IV gave Mannheim the status of a "city", whether it really was one by then or not.
+On 24 January 1607, Frederick IV gave Mannheim the official status of a "city".

-Mannheim was mostly levelled during the Thirty Years War around 1622 by the forces of Johan Tilly.
-After being rebuilt, it was again severely damaged by the French Army in 1689 during the Nine Years' War.
+Mannheim was mostly levelled during the Thirty Years' War around 1622 by the forces of Johan Tilly.
+After being rebuilt, it was again severely damaged by the French Army in 1689 during the Nine Years' War (also called “The War of Palatinate Succession” as Philippe I, Duke of Orléans, a younger brother of Louis XIV made a competing claim to the electorate of the Palatinate).

-After the rebuilding of Mannheim that began in 1698, the capital of the Electorate of the Palatinate was moved from Heidelberg to Mannheim in 1720 when Karl III Philip, Elector Palatine began construction of Mannheim Palace and the Jesuit Church; they were completed in 1760.
+After the rebuilding of Mannheim from 1698 onwards, the capital of the Electorate of the Palatinate was moved from Heidelberg to Mannheim in 1720 when Karl III Philip, Elector Palatine began construction of Mannheim Palace and the Jesuit Church; they were completed in 1760.